martinqt/Crypt/readme.md

 =====

 This is a small helper for decryption project.
-It's also my first python script so any comment on the way of using python is welcome.
+It's also my first python script so any comment on the way of using it is welcome.

 Installing
 ----------